HEtinto/go_bable/README.md

 ## learn how to use go
-some tips is from go bable net : (go bable)[https://gopl-zh.github.io/index.html]
+some tips is from go bable net : [https://gopl-zh.github.io/index.html](https://gopl-zh.github.io/index.html)